RoseauTechnologies/Roseau_Load_Flow/doc/usage/Catalogues.md

 ## Transformers

-_Roseau Load Flow_ is provided with a catalogue of transformer parameters.
-These parameters are available through the class `TransformerParameters`.
+_Roseau Load Flow_ ships with a catalogue of `TransformerParameters` obtained from data sheets of real transformers.

 ```{note}
 Currently, only three phase MV/LV transformers are in the catalogue.